Spain's Jorge Martin celbrates winning the MotoGP World Championship title in Barcelona on November 17, 2024.

 Since MotoGP™ introduced additional half-distance 'Sprint' races last year, riders now compete against each other a minimum of 40 times a year.
 Consistency has never been more important to winning the championship.
 As such, with Martín’s triumph, he may have 'only' claimed three Sunday race wins and seven sprint wins, but he crucially has finished on the podium 32 times overall.
 Compare that to Bagnaia with an incredible 11 Sunday victories, it’s clear the game has changed in this sport and Martín has mastered it.

-The last laps I started crying a bit.
-It was an emotional race.
+On the last laps I started crying a bit; it was an emotional race

 Jorge Martin celebrates winning the 2024 MotoGP World Championship in Barcelona on November 17, 2024.